TracyGJG/Advent/README.md

 # Advent

-An Advent Calendar based on vanilla JavaScript.
+An Advent Calendar based on vanilla JavaScript

 ---